 Elevation: 11,039 ft

-Peak 11039 (Atlas Peak), the 119th tallest peak in the State, is rarely climbed but well worth the effort.
-Atlas Peak is starting to become more popular with ascents from both its west and east sides to obtain the peak’s northern ridge.
-You can also access the peak by traversing the ridge from the summit of Peak 10536, approximately 1 mile north.
+Atlas Peak, the 119th-tallest peak in Idaho, is rarely climbed but is well worth the effort.
+The peak is becoming more popular, with ascents from both its west and east sides to reach the peak’s North Ridge.
+You can also access the peak by traversing the ridge from the summit of Peak 10536, approximately a mile to the north.

 Atlas Peak is documented with two elevations.
-The 15-minute Muldoon Canyon Quad listed this peak’s summit at 11,039 feet.
-However, the newer 7.5-minute Smiley Mountain Quad lists the peak at 11020 feet.
-Steve Mandella and team’s recent ascent (2017) showed the summit at 11031 feet.
+The 15-minute Muldoon Canyon quadrangle puts the elevation at 11,039 feet.
+However, the [newer] 7.5-minute Smiley Mountain quadrangle assigns an elevation of 11,020 feet.
+Steve Mandella and team’s recent ascent (2017) measured the summit elevation at 11,031 feet.
 For now, I will stick with the original figure (11,039 feet).
 USGS Smiley Mountain

-The peak can be summited from the east by climbing up Lake Creek drainage and using the trail to Golden Lake.
-Here, climb to the west to obtain Atlas’ north ridge (as shown on George Reinier’s route, below).
+The peak can be reached from the east by climbing up the Lake Creek drainage and using the trail to Golden Lake.
+From here, climb west to reach the North Ridge of Atlas Peak as shown on George Reinier’s route shown below.

-Steve and Margo Mandella and Bruce Dunham climbed Peak 10536 and Peak 11039 (Atlas Peak) together as a loop route from the west.
+Steve Mandella, Margo Mandella and Bruce Dunham climbed Peak 10536 and Atlas Peak together as a loop route from the west.
 Read about their route using this link: Mandella/Dunham Traverse.
 From either direction, the North Ridge to the summit is of Class 3 difficulty.

 North East Ridge, Class 3 by Charlie Eiriksson